positron-solutions/dslide/README.md

 You can also switch a window to the base buffer manually.
 That's almost all `dslide-deck-develop` does.

+<a id="org0116acf"></a>

 ## Cursor Visibility

 By default, the cursor is hidden in the presentation buffer using `dslide-cursor-hide`.
 You can call `dslide-cursor-restore` if you need it.

+Another good choice for interactive presentations is to use `moc-subtle-cursor-mode` from the [Master of Ceremonies](https://github.com/positron-solutions/moc) package.
+It is more like having a laser pointer that hides itself automatically.

+<a id="org4104ad7"></a>

 # Configuring